flatcar/nebraska/docs/authorization.md

   <img width="100%" src="./images/keycloak-user.gif">
 </p>

-# Preparing Auth0 as OIDC provider for Nebraska
+# Preparing Auth0 as an OIDC provider for Nebraska
 ## Create and configure new application

 1. Click on `Create Application`.